Patient's Rights & Responsibilities

 Review your rights and responsibilities

-- The right to impartial access for treatment regardless of race, religion, sex, sexual orientation, ethnicity, age, or handicap.
+- The right to impartial access for treatment regardless of race, color, national origin, sex, age, disability, sexual orientation, marital status or the source of payment for care.

-- The right to have a surrogate (medical POA, parent, guardian) exercise the patient’s rights when the patient is incapable of doing so without coercion, discrimination, or retaliation.
+- The right to have a representative (parent, legal guardian, person with medical power of attorney, other support person) to exercise the patient’s rights when the patient is incapable of doing so, without coercion, discrimination or retaliation.

 - The right to participate in the development and implementation of his or her plan of care.

-- The patient or his or her representative has the right to make informed decisions regarding his or her care, be informed of his or her health status, and be involved in care planning and treatment.
+- The patient or his or her representative has the right to make informed decisions regarding his or her care, be informed of decisions regarding his or her care, be informed of his or her health status, be involved in care planning treatment; and be able to request or refuse treatment.
+This right must not be construed as a mechanism to demand the provision of treatment or services deemed medically unnecessary or inappropriate.

 - The right to formulate advance directives and to have hospital staff and practitioners who provide care in the hospital comply with these directives.